Thanks for visiting the Butler School of Music's web page for non-Music majors. A "Questions & Answers" section is listed at the end.

 program/college.
 The Butler School of Music neither makes approvals for degree credit for non-Music majors' degree programs nor advises non-Music majors.
 If you are interested in getting a minor in music, please see the "Questions & Answers" section at the end for more information about this.

 Unless stated otherwise below, for courses that are closed or restricted but for which you have instructor permission to register, you must get the instructor's written permission and submit this to the Student Office, MRH 3.836 during office hours.
-Consent forms are available for this purpose in the Student Office, MRH 3.836 during office hours which are 9am-Noon & 1-4pm, Monday through Friday.
+Consent forms are available for this purpose in the Student Office, MRH 3.836 during office hours which are 8am-Noon & 1-5pm, Monday through Friday.
+Once the restriction is lifted, usually the same day that the signed consent form is received in the Student Office, the student must add the course

 ENSEMBLES (for credit)